daonomic/contracts-upgradeable/readme.md

 1. Deploy target contract (You can use Upgradeable as base contract, it has some useful functions)
 2. Deploy Dispatcher contract with address of the target as constructor argument.
+3. You can use dispatcher's address as static address even if you want to switch to other implementation in future.

 ### Writing compatible contracts